 We employ leverage in our capital structure in amounts we determine from time to time.
-At present, we intend to limit our debt to approximately 50-60% of the aggregate cost of our facilities, although we may exceed those levels from time to time.
-We expect our borrowings to be a combination of long-term, fixed-rate, non-recourse mortgage loans, variable-rate secured term and revolving credit facilities, and other fixed and variable-rate short to medium-term loans.
+At present, we intend to limit our debt to approximately 60% of the aggregate cost of our facilities, although we may exceed that level from time to time.
+We expect our borrowings to be a combination of long-term, fixedrate, non-recourse mortgage loans, variable-rate secured term and revolving credit facilities, and other fixed and variable-rate short to medium-term loans.

-In December 2004, we borrowed \$75.0 million from Merrill Lynch Capital under a loan agreement with a term of three years for acquisition and development of additional facilities and other working capital needs.
-The loan bears interest at one month LIBOR (3.35% at July 7, 2005) plus 300 basis points.
+We borrowed \$75 million from Merrill Lynch Capital under a loan agreement with a term of three years for acquisition and development of additional facilities and other working capital needs.
+The loan bears interest at one month LIBOR (3.09% at May 10, 2005) plus 300 basis points.
 The loan is secured by our interests in the Vibra Facilities and requires us to comply with certain financial covenants.
-We had \$74.1 million outstanding under this loan as of March 31, 2005.
-We have executed a term sheet with Merrill Lynch Capital providing for a senior secured revolving credit facility of up to \$100.0 million with a term of four years, with one 12-month extension option, to refinance the outstanding amount under our existing loan agreement with Merrill Lynch Capital and for general corporate purposes.
-If we enter into this facility, during the term of the loan we will have the right to increase the amount available under the facility by an amount up to \$75.0 million, subject to no event of default continuing or occurring at the time of our request to increase the amount.
-We cannot assure you that we will enter into this facility on these terms or at all.
+There was \$74.1 million outstanding under this loan as of March 31, 2005.

-We have also entered into construction loan agreements with Colonial Bank pursuant to which we can borrow up to \$43.4 million to fund construction costs for the West Houston Facilities being developed in Houston, Texas.
-Each construction loan has a term of up to 18 months and an option on our part to convert the loan to a 30-month term loan upon completion of construction of the West Houston Facility securing that loan.
+We have also entered into construction loan agreements in an aggregate amount of \$43.4 million with Colonial Bank to fund construction costs for the West Houston Facilities being developed in Houston, Texas.
+Each construction loan has a term of up to 18 months and an option on the part of the borrower to convert the loan to a 30-month term loan upon completion of construction of the West Houston Facility securing that loan.
 The loans are secured by mortgages on the West Houston Facilities, as well as assignments of rents and leases on those facilities, and require us to comply with certain financial covenants.
 The loans bear interest at one month LIBOR plus 225 basis points during the construction period and one month LIBOR plus 250 basis points thereafter.
 The Colonial Bank loans are cross-defaulted.
 As of the date of this prospectus, we have made no borrowings under the Colonial Bank loans.